mariano/disque-php/README.md

 - [x] QPEEK
 - [ ] Pool connections based on nodes returned by `connect()`
 - [ ] `QSTAT`, `SCAN` when they are implemented upstream
+- [x] Implement direct protocol to Disque to avoid depending on Predis
+- [x] Turn Predis integration into a ConnectionInterface
+- [x] Allow user to specify their own ConnectionInterface implementation
+- [ ] Add support for PSR Logging

 ## Acknowledgments